bradarnst/newcv/src/partials/_title.md

 ---

 # Brad Arnst

-A Pragmatic Architect.
-An Engineering Leader.
+Pragmatic Senior IT Architect and Leader